 A few months later, on Monday, June 10, the Bedford Market at North 43rd and Bedford was firebombed.
 However, the store continued on and today is the J-n-J Market.
 A month later, on Friday, July 12, 1968, a crowd gathered at the Safeway store on North 24th and Lake Streets.
 Entering the store, the newspaper reported that at least one and possibly more firebombs were exploded in the store.
-The next year, Safeway closed this location permanently, and soon after shut down all of their stores in Omaha.
+The next year, Safeway closed this location permanently, and in the early 1980s, shut down all of their stores in Omaha.
 A few nights later, on Monday, July 15, Peggy’s Dry Cleaners on the corner of North 24th and Pratt Streets was destroyed by a firebomb.

 In 1970, there were several separate bombings in Omaha.
 At 4:15pm on Saturday, March 21, 1970, someone aboard an Omaha Transit Company bus threw a firebomb out the window at 1824 Farnam Street.
 A few minutes later, the same bomber threw a bomb at the Omaha National Bank at 19th and Dodge Street.
 The next day, during the Easter Break vacation on Sunday, March 22, 1970, a bomber hit Tech High School.
 Throwing a wine bottle filled with gas, the bomber lit up the forth floor of the school for just a short time.
 No damage really happened.